 "Bright red-ruby.
 High-pitched, slightly candied aromas of crushed red berries and plum lifted by a whiff of rose petal.
 A juicy, sweet, slightly high-toned fruit bomb, with good energy to its creamy, exotic red berry flavors.
 Boasts lovely clarity and finishing perfume."

-- Steven Tanzer's International Wine Cellar, May/June 2010
+- Stephen Tanzer's International Wine Cellar, May/June 2010

 12 California Merlots: A dozen wines that show the elegance and supple texture the Merlot grape can attain in the Golden State

 "Supple and beautifully layered, with black cherry and toasty vanilla aromas and currant, spice and roasted sage flavors that start delicately and then build to a rich, ripely tannic finish.
 Merlot and Cabernet Franc.
 Drink now through 2015.
 500 cases made."

 - T.F., Wine Spectator